kidanger/Drystal/doc/site/api.rst

       Adds a random color at a desired particle's lifetime.

-   .. lua:method:: set_texture(tex: Surface)
+   .. lua:method:: set_texture(tex: Surface, sourcex, sourcey)

       Sets the texture of the particles.
+See :lua:func:`drystal.draw_point_tex` for details about ``sourcex`` and ``sourcey``.
       By default, the system doesn't have texture, particles will be represented by colored squares.

    .. lua:method:: set_position(x: float, y: float)